harttraveller/harttraveller.github.io/pages/index.md

 !!! globe "Thanks for visiting my site.
 The main pages are indexed below (will add more when I get around to it)."

+??? note "Completion Status"
-??? note "Generally I don't feel that anything is ever 'finished' - the pages below are at least 50% complete, or are ongoing (but presentable) projects."
+    Generally I don't feel that anything is ever 'finished' - the pages below are at least 50% complete, or are less than 50% complete but ordered and large enough that there is a substantial amount of content, or are ongoing (but presentable) projects.

     The publish date is sort of arbitrary, and loosely correlates with when I created the page, or transferred it here from somewhere else.
 Also note that some pages will probably be consistently updated and may entirely change.(1)
     { .annotate }

     1. Unfortunately my mkdocs setup breaks unless I include a date.

-    You *can* find unfinished pages on this site, but I'll leave it up to you to figure that out.(1) { .annotate }
+    You *can* find unfinished pages, but I'll leave it up to you to figure that out.(1) { .annotate }

-    1. Actually, this site is a subset of an entire second brain project, with stuff that you can't find on this site but that is publicly available.
-Again I'll leave that up to you to figure out.
-Not trying to be mysterious, but if I try and document it I'll get bogged down in rewriting documentation and not actually get anything interesting done.
-Given I imagine very few if any people would be interested in it, this would almost certainly be wasted effort.
+    1. Actually, this site is a subset of an entire second brain project.
+The ommission of docs is attributable to the low utility to benefit ratio.
+IE: If I try and document it I'll get bogged down in rewriting documentation and not actually get anything interesting done, and I imagine very few if any people would be interested in it.

+---

 <!--
 todo